Sonata Mulattica: Critical reception

 The American Library Association listed the work as part of their "Booklist Editor's Choice" for 2009, and described the work as "a mischievous and sensuous cycle of linked poems that explores genius and power, class and race."

-Jillian Wilson a poet and professor at Kent State University says that Dove did particularly well with converting all of this history of this book and adding her own twist to it.
+Jillian Wilson, a poet and professor at Kent State University, says that Dove did particularly well with converting all of the history in this book and adding her own twist to it.